kerryrodden/frontend-nanodegree-arcade-game/README.md

 # Arcade game clone

-HTML, CSS, and JavaScript for a project from [Udacity's Front-End Developer nanodegree] (https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001).
+HTML, CSS, and JavaScript for a project from [Udacity's Front-End Developer nanodegree](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001).

 ## How to run